thinker227/TooLazyForGenerators/README.md

 #### Scopes

-A new service scope is created for each new *project*, meaning that outputs for the same project will all get the same scoped services.
+A new service scope is created for each *project*, meaning that outputs for the same project will all get the same scoped services.
 If you want to create a new service for each call to an output, register it as transient, and as a singleton if you want the same service through every single call.